NormanDunbar/TraceCollier/README.md

 - NULL values for bind variables are processed according to whether they are PL/SQL statement `OUT` variables.
 For PL/SQL `OUT` variables the variable's name is used as it's value - so you know it's an `OUT` value.
 For SQL statements, the bind's value must be `NULL`.

-- If a bind variable is used in multiple places in the same SQL statement `update some_table    set ... created_by = :username, creation_date = :today, last_updated_by = :username, last_update_date = :today, ... ;`, for example, then it is correctly reported in *each* of those places.
-TraceMiner, of old, didn't know what to do when that happened!
+- If a bind variable is used in multiple places in the same SQL statement `update some_table    set ... created_by = :username, creation_date = :today, last_updated_by = :username, last_update_date = :today, ... ;`, for example, then it is correctly reported in *each* of those places. ~TraceMiner~, of old, didn't know what to do when that happened!

 - If a bind is a ROWID type (oacdty=11 or 69) then the value line will have no quotes around the ROWID value.
 The output for the bind in the report will wrap the value in a `CHARTOROWID()` call - just to be explicit.
 If, however, the bind type is a simple `VARCHAR2`/`CHAR` there can be no wrapping, so there isn't!

 - If a PL/SQL statement returns a ref_cursor (data type = 102), it's not possible to get a name or value for that particular bind as it simply points at an address in memory.
-In this situation, TraceMiner2 will replace the bind 'value' with the text "REF_CURSOR" - just so you know what's what.
+In this situation, Trace Collier will replace the bind 'value' with the text "REF_CURSOR" - just so you know what's what.

 - The log file and verbose output debugging file are created in the same directory as the trace file.
 No more messing about with redirection etc.